t-lm/statdocs/docs/gs_api.md

 ### Creating a collection

 You create a new collection by providing its 'id' and its 'name'.
+For this demo, we will create a temperature collection named 'temp'.

+Replace username and apikey by your credentials below.

-#### Example:
+#### Example

 ```bash
 ### request